 Figure 24.
 Mean PMRF Blainville's beaked whale abundance per year from 2015-2018.
-Dashed lines indicate 95% confidence intervals.

 Mean monthly Blainville's beaked whale abundances averaged across the years 2015 to 2018 is shown in Table 21 and Figure 25, and the mean Blainville's beaked whale monthly abundance for each year is in Table 22 and Figure 26.
 This refers to the mean Blainville's beaked whale abundance on range for any point of time within that particular month.